thomasjbradley/markbot/README.md

       - 'header nav[role="navigation"]'
       - 'main'
       - ['header nav li a[class][href*="index.html"]', 'The navigation should be highlighted on this page']
+      # You can emit warnings that won’t prevent students from submitting work using an alternative syntax
+      - check: 'main' # This could also be `selector: 'main'`
+        message: 'The `main` tag should be included for accessibility reasons'
+        type: 'warning'

     # Can be used to test that specific selectors are not used in the HTML
     # I would use this for ensuring that `<hr>` tags aren’t used when borders should be or that `<br>` tags aren’t used